 *recycling–when a set of two or more blockers rotate in a circular motion, sending one blocker after another to issue continuous hits to an opponent.
 This is also known as a waterfall.

-*referee–also known as a zebra.
+referee–or ref, also known as a zebra.
 An enforcer of the rules.
 Referees are dressed in black and white stripes and have whistles so that they can start and end jams and draw attention to penalties.
+Jam refs keep track of jammers, while pack refs (some inside the track boundary and some outside) keep track of the pack.

 *rink rash–a burn injury that occurs when flesh is dragged against a rink surface.
 Ouch!